Skip to main content

 • have chronic, intractable (has not responded to medication) nausea and vomiting

-Our Enterra Patient Liaisons are trained professionals with healthcare experience.
-They are here to help answer your questions.
+Our Enterra Medical Patient Liaisons are trained professionals with healthcare experience.
+They are here to help answer your questions.*

 Monday through Friday